Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Fourier-Spectral-Galerkin Scheme: Stability and Convergence

 We will demonstrate that the fully discrete scheme \eqref{eqn_fdfsgscheme} is spectral accurate of order $N^{-r}$ for initial data in Sobolev spaces $H^r_p(I)$ and exponentially accurate for analytic initial data.

 \begin{theorem} Let $u_0 \in H^r_p(I)$ with $r\geq 3$ and let $u$ be the exact solution of the fractional KdV equation \eqref{fkdv}.
-Let $U^N_\varepsilon$ be the approximate solution obtained by the fully discrete scheme \eqref{eqn_fdfsgscheme}.
-Then the following estimate holds
+Let $U_{\varepsilon,N}$ be the approximate solution obtained by the fully discrete scheme \eqref{eqn_fdfsgscheme} {and assume that the CFL condition \eqref{eqn_cfl} holds.} Then the following estimate holds

 \end{theorem}

 \begin{proof} For all $\phi \in V_N$, we have